USSDiscovery/Practicum-II/README.md

 ![alt tag](Images/Division-III.png "Division 3")

 The initial thought was to simply download the needed statistics from the NCAA Statistics website.
 However, upon further investigation, it was determined that this would not yield a statistical dataset rich enough with predictors.
 As a result, Python along with the BeautifulSoup library is used to scrape the website.
 Scraping the website allows for the collection of a dataset rich with predictors.
 It also allows for the data to be cleansed as it is collected and in a preferable, comma-separated format.
 While coding was like programming your way through 'soup', the BeautifulSoup library did assist with data extraction from a nested HTML data structure.
 The data extraction is broken down into Team Statistics, Team Results, and Player Statistics.
+One important note to point out is that the dataset is naturally balanced.
+That is, there will be an equal number of wins to losses.
+Put another way, for every team that wins there will be a team that losses.

 ### Team statistics